I’m almost at 100 Paid Subscribers and become a Substack Bestseller.

 Cohorts

-and , you should.
-They joined forces to create a virtual bootcamp to help writers grow on Substack.They offer webinars, interviews with Substack staff and top creators and they are building an awesome community.
-Iโm speaking on a panel about Substack Notes on 11 July with
+They offer webinars, interviews with Substack staff and top creators and they are building an awesome community.
+I’m speaking on a panel about Substack Notes on 11 July with Kristina God, David McIlroy, Sarah Fay and Gurwinder.

-, , and .If you are interested, The Lemon Tree Mindset members enjoy a 10% discount.
+If you are interested, The Lemon Tree Mindset members enjoy a 10% discount.

 Courses

-In April I launched the Personal Brand Studio๐ฌ, a weekly email course.
-The content is based on questions and challenges from my subscribers, so I didnโt reinvent the wheel: I built a solution around pre-existing pain points.
+In April I launched the Personal Brand Studio🎬, a weekly email course.
+The content is based on questions and challenges from my subscribers, so I didn’t reinvent the wheel: I built a solution around pre-existing pain points.

 The results were immediate: every lesson generated 2-4 new paid subscribers, which is much more than what I was getting until then.